Cannon Hill

 What is the median house price in Cannon Hill? +

-Cannon Hill's median house price is approximately $1.2 million as of early 2026.
+Cannon Hill property values vary by block size, position and condition.
 The suburb offers good value within Brisbane's inner-east corridor, with a mix of post-war brick homes, renovated Queenslanders and newer infill dwellings.

 How long does it take to sell a home in Cannon Hill? +